djanta/docker-nuxeo-server/README.md

 ```

 When you create and start a new container `djanta/nuxeo-server:{{version}}`, on the fly, Keep in mind that, the default configuration is bare-bones and has no content.
-Therefore, the container will be expposed through the port `8080` and support an embedded database (H2) only.
+Therefore, the container will be exposed through the port `8080` and support an embedded database (H2) only.

 > TIP: By default, the server will start in dev mode.
 Please consider using `NUXEO_DEV_MODE` as part of your container environment and set it to `false`

 If you are new to Nuxeo and want to see the demo content and template samples data and documents that are used in the [Documentation](https://doc.nuxeo.com) and tutorials on [Nuxeo University](https://university.nuxeo.com),
-concider using the following environment variable`NUXEO_PACKAGES` to pass all desired package you witch to install.
+consider using the following environment variable`NUXEO_PACKAGES` to pass all desired package you witch to install.
 You might also consider using deploying those package through the [config.d](#config.d) volume or your [package.d](#package.d)

-> TIP: Once the container started, open your browser to http://localhost:8080/ and log in with Administrator/Administrator if you have not deploy any specific user configuration contribution.
+> TIP: Once the container started, open your browser to http://localhost:8080/ and log in with Administrator/Administrator if you have not to deploy any specific user configuration contribution.
-Considere also set the environment `SKIP_WIZARD` to `true` or `false` whether you want to bypass the configuration wizard.
+consider also set the environment `SKIP_WIZARD` to `true` or `false` whether you want to bypass the configuration wizard.

 ### Getting Started (dev or production)